rpucella/rpucella.github.io/courses/focs-fa20/homeworks/homework3.md

 Code a function `prefixes` of type `'a list -> ('a list) list` where `prefixes xs` returns the list of all prefixes of `xs`.
 For instance, the prefixes of `[x1; x2; x3]` are `[]`, `[x1]`, `[x1; x2]`, and `[x1;
 x2; x3]`.
-Note that the empty list is always a prefix.
+Note that the empty list is always a prefix of any list.

 Sample output: